mitmedialab/WetlandAvianSourceSeparation/README.md

 #### Configuration

-The generated compositions can be controlled with various parameters through a confirguration file saved as a `.yaml` file.
+The generated compositions can be controlled with various parameters through a configuration file saved as a `.yaml` file.

 ```python
 from wass.audio.dataset import ComposerConfig